paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 Section is comprised of section 5704 of Pub.
 L. 116–92.
 Subsec. (a) of section 5704 of Pub.
 L. 116–92 amended [section 3050 of this title](./chapter-044-national-security.md#section-3050).

 #### Amendments
-2022—Subsec. (c).
+2022—Subsec. (b)(1).
 Pub.
+L. 117–263 struck out “, and subject to paragraph (3)” after “Not later than 180 days after December 20, 2019”.

+Subsec. (c).
+Pub.
 L. 117–103, § 802(1), substituted “Not later than March 31 of each year, the Director of National Intelligence shall provide a report” for “After making available a report under subsection (b), the Director of National Intelligence shall annually provide a report” in introductory provisions.

 Subsec. (c)(1).
 Pub.
 L. 117–103, § 802(2), added par.
 (1) and struck out former par.
 (1) which read as follows: “demographic data and information on the status of diversity and inclusion efforts of the intelligence community;”.

 #### Expansion of Intelligence Community Recruitment Efforts
 Pub.
 L. 116–92, div.
 E, title LXIII, § 6316, Dec.
 20, 2019, 133 Stat.
-2195, provided that: “In order to further increase the diversity of the intelligence community workforce, not later than 90 days after the date of the enactment of this Act [Dec.
+2195, as amended by Pub.
+L. 117–263, div.
+F, title LXVIII, § 6824(b)(2), Dec.
+23, 2022, 136 Stat.
+3615, provided that: “In order to further increase the diversity of the intelligence community workforce, not later than 90 days after the date of the enactment of this Act [Dec.
 20, 2019], the Director of National Intelligence, in consultation with heads of elements of the Intelligence Community, shall create, implement, and submit to the congressional intelligence committees a written plan to ensure that rural and underrepresented regions are more fully and consistently represented in such elements’ employment recruitment efforts.
-Upon receipt of the plan, the congressional committees [probably should be “congressional intelligence committees”] shall have 60 days to submit comments to the Director of National Intelligence before such plan shall be implemented.”
+Upon receipt of the plan, the congressional intelligence committees shall have 60 days to submit comments to the Director of National Intelligence before such plan shall be implemented.”

 [For definitions of “intelligence community” and “congressional intelligence committees” as used in section 6316 of Pub.
 L. 116–92, set out above, see section 5003 of div.
 E of Pub.
 L. 116–92, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).]